Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Control methodology

-Alternatively, one may observe that coherent risk measures are intimately related to \emph{distributionally robust} optimization through a well-known result, which we refer to as the \textit{dual risk representation} \cite[Thm.
-6.4]{shapiro_LecturesStochasticProgramming_2009}.
-This result states that one can associate with each coherent risk measure $\rho$, a nonempty, closed, and convex subset of the probability simplex $\amb_{\rho} \subseteq \simplex_\nModes$ such that
+For ease of exposition, suppose that $L: \Re^{n} \times \W \to \Re$ represents some random cost, and we are interested in minimizing its expected value (this will be extended to the multi-stage case in \cref{sec:ocp-scentree}):

-In other words, the risk measure $\rho$ can be written as a worst-case expectation over a set of probability distributions.
-We refer to $\amb_{\rho}$ as the ambiguity set induced by a risk measure.
+Of course, solving this problem requires knowledge of the probability distribution $p$, which we have assumed to be unavailable.
+If instead, we have access to a sample $\{ \hat{\md}_{k} \}_{t=1}^{t}$, drawn i.i.d. from $p$, we can compute the empirical estimate $\hat{p}_t \dfn t^{-1} \sum_{k=1}^{t} \e_{\md_k}$ and use this as an approximation for $p$.
+However, it is well-known that this approach tends to result in severe underestimations of the true expected costs, in particular for small sample sizes \cite{mohajerin_esfahani_data-driven_2018,parys_DataDecisionsDistributionally_2020}.
+This phenomenon, which is akin to overfitting, can be mitigated in a systematic manner by additionally constructing a set of probability vectors which account for potential misestimations.
+Such a set is commonly referred to as an ambiguity set and can be constructed in a variety of manners, each valid for different settings and underlying assumptions on the underlying system and data-generating distributions \cite{yang_wasserstein_2018,mohajerin_esfahani_data-driven_2018,delage_DistributionallyRobustOptimization_2010,coppens_DatadrivenDistributionallyRobust_2021,schuurmans_learningBased_2020a}.

-From this perspective, risk measures can be defined implicitly by constructing an ambiguity set, for instance based on statistical considerations.
-Given an ambiguity set $\amb$, we denote the corresponding risk measure by $\rho_{\amb} \equiv \max_{p \in \amb} \E_{p}$.
-This approach has been applied in several different settings, under varying assumptions on the underlying system and data-generating distributions \cite{yang_wasserstein_2018,mohajerin_esfahani_data-driven_2018,delage_DistributionallyRobustOptimization_2010,coppens_DatadrivenDistributionallyRobust_2021,schuurmans_learningBased_2020a}.
-In this work, we construct ambiguity sets as the set of distributions that lie within a given distance from the empirical distribution under the \ac{TV} metric.
-In particular, we rely on the following well-known concentration inequality. \begin{lem}[{Total variation bounds \cite[Thm.
+In this work, we build ambiguity sets by considering all probability distributions with some distance from the empirical distribution $\hat{p}_t$, expressed in the total variation (TV) metric.
+To do so, we leverage the following well-known concentration inequality. \begin{lem}[{Total variation bounds \cite[Thm.
 A.6.6]{vaart_WeakConvergenceEmpirical_2000}}] Let $\{\md_k\}_{k=1}^{t}$ denote an i.i.d. sample drawn from a distribution $p \in \simplex_{\nModes}$, and let $\hat{p}_t \dfn t^{-1} \sum_{k=1}^{t} \e_{\md_k}$ denote the empirical distribution.
 Then, for any confidence level $\conf \in (0,1)$,

 \end{lem} This leads to the ambiguity set